timaskung/DinTaiFung_wait_time/README.md

 ## Acknowledgement
 This project was inspired by Tze-Li Liu.

-Data was obtained from Din Tai Fung's website.
+Data was obtained from Din Tai Fung's website; API URL is https://www.dintaifung.tw/Queue/Home/WebApiTest.